Guide: Migrating your legacy account to an identity provider

 Note

-EU Login integration is by default disabled for on-site or development-purpose test bed instances.
+Integration with EU Login or a similar service is typically disabled for development-purpose Test Bed instances.
 Such instances continue to use the existing username and password accounts.

-The integration with EU Login is driven by the following reasons:
+The integration with an SSO service is driven by the following reasons:

-• EU Login allows users to benefit from single sign-on (SSO) sessions, minimising the times needed to authenticate when using Commission services.
+• Using an identity provider enables single sign-on sessions, minimising the times needed to authenticate when using related services.

 Steps